Search results

 Over half a century ago, the Texas Supreme court recognized a cause of action by a minority shareholder against the majority shareholder for wrongful suppression of dividends.
 Following that decision, numerous Texas courts recognized and addressed a cause of action for minority stockholder oppression.
 But notwithstanding that jurisprudence, the Texas Supreme Court abruptly changed the rules in 2014.
 There remains a statutory claim for “oppressive” conduct under the TBOC that allows the appointment of a receiver for specific assets of the corporation.
 And other sections of the TBOC authorize the appointment of a receiver to liquidate the business.
 This paper examines some of the rights minority shareholders still have after this “seismic shift” in the law.

-INTRODUCTION AND BACKGROUND This article summarizes several pieces of legislation passed by the Texas Legislature in its 2015 Regular Session that amend primarily the Texas Business Organizations Code (the “Code”) .
+This article summarizes several pieces of legislation that were passed by the Texas Legislature in its 2011 Regular Session and that amend the Texas Business Organizations Code (―TBOC‖ or the ―Code‖).
+This article also summarizes two pieces of legislation that were passed by the Texas Legislature in its 2011 Regular Session and that amend the Texas Business & Commerce Code (―TBCC‖).

 Corporation, Partnership (General, Limited and LLP) and Limited Liability Company Acquisitions Under Texas Business Organizations Code, Including Special Issues